egbuck/ormm/docs/source/markov/index.rst

    probability of the next state is independent of the states prior to the current state ([1]_, P. 413).

-There are discrete and continuous time Markov processes.
-Discrete time ones are commonly called Markov Chains.

 These processes can be represented by labels for the possible states (or a state space :math:`S`) and a transition matrix :math:`P`.
 The transition matrix details the probabilities of moving from one state to another - thus,